mehulkar/dynamic-pricing/README.md

-`Note: Hosting on Mochaleaf git for now, just in case this becomes the next $100 billion dollar company`

 ### Dynamic Pricing Model

 In the real world, prices fluctuated based on simple demand-and-supply economics.
 A basic Economics 101 class will teach you that this is because of limited supply and unlimited demand.